PU2REO/Si5351ArduinoLite/README.md

 -------------------------------
 This library has been written for the Arduino platform and has been successfully tested on one [Arduino Nano Chinese Clone](https://www.google.com/search?q=aliexpress+arduino+nano).
 There should be no reason that it would not work on any other Arduino hardware with I2C support.

-For the Si5351A, I used one of that [cheap chinese plug and play modules](https://www.google.com/search?q=aliexpress+Si5351) plenty available on the net.
+For the Si5351A 10 MSOP, I used one of that [cheap chinese plug and play modules](https://www.google.com/search?q=aliexpress+Si5351) plenty available on the net.

 Example
 -------